 What is in the Product?

-While there are many reputable brands of CBD products, there are others that are uninterested in anything but profit.
+While there are many reputable brands of hemp extract products, there are others that are uninterested in anything but profit.
 Because of this, there are severe instances of synthetic CBD oils6 being introduced to the market that have led to hospitalizations of consumers as a result.
-While this may be in the worst of scenarios, chemical contaminants in CBD products may be more prevalent than expected due to the way the CBD was extracted.
+While this may be in the worst of scenarios, chemical contaminants in hemp extract products may be more prevalent than expected due to the way the CBD was extracted.

 There are three common extraction methods in the hemp industry: hydrocarbon, ethanol and supercritical CO2.
 So, what difference does it make if the CBD your kids are using is extracted from any of these methods?
 Let’s examine each to find the safest choice.